SchoolScoops

 Favorite class

 I took a music seminar Genealogies of Noise, which is about the delineation of noise music and surrounding sonic theory.
-This course was tiny, essentially a nine person discussion figure headed by the most pretentious Phd student of all time.
+This course was tiny, essentially a nine person discussion figure headed by a very eccentric Ph.D. student.
 It was really intriguing how many seemingly unrelated topics we integrated, as the material itself was very disconnected from music entirely, and it felt philosophy focused as a whole.
 The listenings ranged from spectacular to harsh and unlistenable, which readings drawing from almost any discipline it seems (ex.
-Cardiology, AI, Political Science, Mathematics, Poetry, and MANY more).
+Cardiology, AI, Political Science, Mathematics, Poetry, and many more).
 The assignments were entirely practice based, and allowed me to work on personal interests in analog synthesis and data sonification.
 Overall, I loved this collage of esoteric ontological expression, because at its core, thats what it felt like.

 Career goals

-I hope to work in data science in Hong Kong.
+I hope to work in environmental data science, or more generally in the quantitative earth sciences.

 Ideal way to spend a free night

-Cooking a beautiful meal than jamming out with some friends.
+Cooking a beautiful meal than jamming with some friends.

 High school or secondary school